 Arts-based Project and Paper

+A research-creation MA Project, which blends creative work with a scholarly reflective analysis.
+MA Projects have included research-creation work in music, photography, documentary film, video games, and a range of other creative forms that complement the scholarly research essay component.
 The paper (approximately 30 pages) must be a contextualization of your project, reviewing the objectives, relationship to your academic program, contribution to theory or professional practice, and relationship to the relevant literature.
 It must also set out in detail how the project was made, what was learned, and, if appropriate, how it has been received.
 To pass the project-paper requirement, your examination committee must pass both the written paper and your performance in an oral examination.
 (PDF fileRead more.)

 Major Research Paper